|

 branches whose tip commits are reachable from the named commit)

 will be listed.
-With --no-merged only branches not merged into
+With --no-merged only branches not merged into the

-missing it defaults to HEAD (i.e. the tip of the current branch).
+it defaults to HEAD (i.e. the tip of the current branch).

 The command’s second form creates a new branch head named

-<branchname> which points to the current HEAD, or <start-point>
+<branch-name> which points to the current HEAD, or <start-point>

 if given.
 As a special case, for <start-point>, you may use

-"A...B" as a shortcut for the merge base of A and B if there is
+<rev-A>...<rev-B> as a shortcut for the merge base of <rev-A> and

-in which case it defaults to HEAD.
+most one of <rev-A> and <rev-B>, in which case it defaults to

 Note that this will create the new branch, but it will not switch

-the working tree to it; use "git switch <newbranch>" to switch to
+the working tree to it; use git switch <new-branch> to switch to

 the new branch.